lixilinx/FilterbanksBestPractices/README.md

 # Best practices with filterbanks

 Filterbank is versatile but also tricky.
 I repeatedly see improper practices of it even from the most experienced DSP engineers.
 Here, I’d like to share what I have learned and am continuing to learn from my many years of practice.
 The math and design method are from [my paper](https://ieeexplore.ieee.org/document/8304771).
-Unlike the textbook styles, what makes life a little easier is that I treat all the uniform filterbanks, include special cases like QMF and nonsubsampled ones, with a single straightforward math framework.
+Unlike the textbook styles, what makes life a little easier is that I treat all the uniform filterbanks with a single straightforward math framework and disclose all the design freedoms explicitly.
 Topics:

 [What is a filterbank](https://github.com/lixilinx/FilterbanksBestPractices/tree/main#what-is-a-filterbank)